opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/APIGraphQLDesign.md

 ## Pagination

 We use the [pagination](https://graphql.org/learn/pagination/) (a.k.
-Relay) specification for paging over entities like station, stops, trips and routes.
-Very often OTP has a _final_ list of entities in memory.
-For non-entities (Itinerary and Legs), witch does not always have an ID and is none trivial to reconstruct, it is better to make a custom solution.
+Relay) specification for paging over entities like stations, stops, trips and routes.
+Very often OTP has a _finite_ list of entities in memory.
+For non-entities (Itinerary and Legs), witch do not always have an ID and is none trivial to reconstruct, it is better to make a custom solution.